The Family Court has devised a Scale of Costs which itemizes what lawyers are allowed to charge.

 The Family Court Act section 117(1) identifies that each party is responsible for the payment of their costs.
 However, the Court has the power to make costs order if the circumstances justify masking such an order.
 Section 118 of the Act indicates the circumstances when a costs order might be made.

 A party who is seeking costs must inform the person from whom they are seeking costs from and the Court is required to give each person a reasonable chance to be heard when it comes to the costs application.
 Costs orders can be lodged at any time throughout the proceedings.

-After 1 July 2008 The Family Court will not regulate solicitor/ client costs, for fresh applications after 1 July 2008.
-Costs Agreement and other issues in relation to the payment of solicitor to client costs will be monitored by the state/ territory regulatory body.
+After 1 July 2008, The Family Court will not regulate solicitor/ client costs, for fresh applications after 1 July 2008.
+Costs Agreement and other issues about the payment of solicitor to client costs will be monitored by the state/ territory regulatory body.

 For any cases that have been lodged before 1 July 2008, the Family Court will still continue to regulate the solicitor/ client costs, unless a client retains the services of a new solicitor after 1 July 2008 or in situations where the solicitor and client reach an agreement that the Rules that deal with the regulating of costs should not be applicable any longer to their specific financial relationship.

 The provisions laid down for the calculating of costs for cases before 1 July 2008 can now be found in Schedule 6 of the 2004 Family Law Rules.
 The procedure as outlined by the Family Court for handling Solicitor/ client disputes over costs are as follows:

 The Federal Circuit Court of Australia Rules 2001, Part 21, handles cost issues in the Federal Magistrates Court.
 It has its set costs which are recorded in Schedule 1 of the Rules.